Ephraim Weston Clark: Hawaiian language translations

 When he resigned as Kahu of Kawaiahaʻo Church in 1868, Clark was president of the committee to revise the Hawaiian language translation of the Bible.
 His second wife Sarah Helen Richards became his assistant in the revision.
 He had been involved with the original translation project for decades, and had made trips to the mainland United States in 1856, 1859 and 1864 to meet with printers.

 The translation of the Old Testament from the original Hebrew and Aramaic, and the New Testament from ancient Greek, had been an ongoing project begun in 1824 by Hiram Bingham, William Richards, Artemas Bishop, and Asa Thurston.
 Over the years, the project came to include the Royal Governor of Hawaii Kuakini and Hawaiian scholars Samuel Kamakau, John Papa ʻĪʻī and David Malo.
 Missionaries Jonathan Smith Green, Lorrin Andrews, Sheldon Dibble and Clark came on board in 1830.
 The translation of the New Testament was published in 1832, with Queen Kaʻahumanu receiving the first copy.
 Translation of the Old Testament was published in 1839, as was a translated text of the Bible.

 Other translations Clark was involved with include "First Lessons in Astronomy", text-books on geometry, trigonometry, and surveying, and the children's book The Little Philosopher.

 Personal life and final years

 On September 27, 1827, Clark wed Mary Kittredge of Mont Vernon, New Hampshire.
-They were the parents of eight children.
+They were the parents of eight children, including Lucinda Clark Severance.
 After she died on August 14, 1857, he married Sarah Helen Richards of Norwich, Vermont, on September 13, 1859.
 According to information provided by him, his second wife was the widow of Rev. Thomas Hall, and was quite accomplished in her own right with a 10-year tenure as Kimball Union Academy principal.
 In later years, they moved to Chicago to be near their children.
 Ephraim died July 16, 1878, and Sarah died August 12, 1887.